Renato79/Footer-Always-at-the-Bottom/README.md

 # Footer-Always-at-the-Bottom

-### With this small exmpla you will be able to keep your footer always at the bottom of your page, and to build the basic semantic structure for your website.
+### With this small exmaple, you will be able to keep your footer always at the bottom of your webpage, and to build a basic semantic structure for your website.